Zephyros1938/pythonproj/README.md

 This project is developed primarily on Linux systems (specifically Arch-based distributions).
 As a result, **we do not guarantee full compatibility or stability on Windows or macOS**.

-If you encounter any issues, please [open an issue](https://github.com/Zephyros1938/pythonproj/issues/new/choose) on the GitHub repository.
+If you encounter any issues/bugs, please [open an issue](https://github.com/Zephyros1938/pythonproj/issues/new/choose).

 ## How to Run